lbl-srg/soep/doc-design/source/useCases.rst

 .. note::

-   Getting the new inputs and outputs of ``Custom/ControlVAV.mo`` requires parsing the file, which would be easiest if JModelica would be invoked to get the AST.
+   Getting the new inputs and outputs of ``Custom/ControlVAV.mo`` requires parsing its AST, which would be easiest if JModelica would be invoked to get the AST.

 Measures